GoodWebDev88/RSS-Server/extensions/README.md

 You may place custom extensions for RSSServer in this directory.

-You can find some extensions in our [GitHub repository](https://github.com/RSSServer/Extensions).
+You can find some extensions in our [GitHub repository].